-_________________ Public School District Foster Care Plan
+Forest Grove Public School District Foster Care Plan

 Under the requirements of the federal Every Student Succeeds Act (ESSA) Section 1112(c)(5)(B) Title I educational stability provisions take effect on December 10, 2016.
 By such date, each school district shall have a Foster Care Plan developed and disseminated to all stakeholders.

 In Section 1111(c)(5) of ESSA, the school district must collaborate with the Child Welfare Agency and Tribal Child Welfare Agencies (CWA) to implement the Title I educational stability provisions.
 Therefore, each school district shall develop a clear, written Foster Care Plan.
-As such, the Foster Care Plan for _________ Public School District shall be as follows:
+As such, the Foster Care Plan for Forest Grove Public School District shall be as follows:

 LEA Point of Contact and responsibilities.